 Explore the impacts and contributions of jazz to our society.
 Join our highlights to learn more about how you can support this initiative.

-Sign the petition and be part of the change!
+Make a donation and be part of the change!

 International Jazz Day is chaired and led by UNESCO Director-General Audrey Azoulay and legendary jazz pianist and composer Herbie Hancock, who serves as a UNESCO Goodwill Ambassador and Chairman of the Herbie Hancock Institute of Jazz.